We want Spiced Plum Jam, Not Boiled Prunes

 As a child, I will never forget how my dad would boil prunes on the stove to eat.
 Yes.
 Boiled prunes.
 Why?!
 Perhaps this is one of the great mysteries of the universe.
 I gave myself a good blister when I was three years old by burning my little arm on the lid of the boiling pot.
 I was trying to look inside.
 I never much liked prunes after that.

 I recently lived in a very old house with a large backyard and a plum tree growing right in the middle.
 I really didn’t know what to do with the plums or what kind they were.
-So I just threw them away.
+So the first summer we just threw them away.
 (Sad, I know!)
 Well, I wasn’t interested in prunes.
 Then the next year I discovered a wonderful use for the Italian Plum tree; Spiced Plum Jam!

 This year, sadly, I moved away from the little old house into an apartment with no yard.
 But I was able to harvest a few plums before I left, shown above for one last batch of jam.